bhalshaker/currency-conversion-tracker/README.md

 4. **Prepare the Data**:
     Ensure the `data/transaction.csv` file exists and contains valid transaction data.
 You can use the provided sample data or create your own.
+    * CSV file should contain the following fields: id,description,amount,currency,date
+    * id is a postive integer.
+    * description is any text.
+    * amount any float/decimal amount
+    * currency should be lower case and should be one of the currencies mentioned in this API: `https://cdn.jsdelivr.net/npm/@fawazahmed0/currency-api@latest/v1/currencies.json`
+    * date should be in YYYY-MM-DD and later than 2024-03-31 as the used API does not provide historical exchange rates older than this date.

 5. **Run the Application**:
     Start the Flask application: